 Q: If my pet gives me a hard time when I try to brush his teeth, how will you be able to clean his teeth without using sedation or anesthesia?

 A: Most dogs and cats can tolerate teeth cleaning similar to our dental visits every 6 months with our dentist.
 To them, it’s a form of grooming.
 We find a comfortable position for them, whether it be sitting or laying down.
 We use a variety of animal behavioral techniques, gentle proprietary holds, and massage to keep our patients calm and comfortable.
 Also, to gain their trust, we start by going slowly and gently.
 Most clients, vets, and people working with animals are totally amazed at how compliant dogs and cats become during the procedure.

-Q: What if my pet gets nervous easily and stress out?
+Q: What if my pet gets nervous easily and stresses out?

 A: We have many years of experience working with patients who fall into this category.
-Because non-anesthetic teeth cleaning is our specialty, we have found natural ways to help them distress.
+Because non-anesthetic teeth cleaning is our specialty, we have found natural ways to help them de-stress.
 We do our best to create a calming environment for our patients using relaxing music and aromatherapy.
 We give them time to get acclimated to the environment.
-They can even watch another pet have his teeth cleaned, seeing that it’s a safe & gentle procedure.
+They can even watch other pets have their teeth cleaned, seeing that it’s a safe & gentle procedure.
 If needed, we can also give them a break during cleaning.
 In the rare event that they are too stressed as determined by our vet, we will stop the procedure and prorate any cleaning performed.

 Q: Why should I take my dog on a walk or run before the visit?

-A: This will give your dog an opportunity to release some energy & a chance to use the restroom.
-Endorphins from exercise is naturally calming.
+A: This will give your dog an opportunity to release some energy & use the restroom.
+Endorphins from exercise are naturally calming.
 They settle in faster & are more at ease, which helps make their visit with us more pleasant.

 Q: Are you able to do a thorough cleaning both above and below the gum line?